 The easiest way of making your tax deductible contribution is by cash, cheque, credit card, or electronically.
 Donations to the Prairie Centre for the Study of Ukrainian Heritage may also take other forms.
 “Leaving a Legacy” is increasingly a more common way for individuals to express their commitment to causes they value.
 We invite you to consider one of the following methods of financial support through our “Planned Giving” program: a) wills; b) life insurance policies; c) gift annuities; d) charitable remainder trusts; e) interest free loans; f) gifts in kind (real estate, securities); g) donations of residual interest.

-For further information on any of the above methods of contribution and their tax advantages or on any of the Prairie Centre’s programs, please feel free to contact us by telephone (306) 966-8918 (Kari Sinkewicz, Manager of Development and Alumni Relations, St. Thomas More College), by fax at (306) 966-5791 or write to email@example.com.
+For further information on the above methods of contribution and their tax advantages, or about any of PCUH’s programs, please feel free to contact us by telephone at (306) 966-8918 (Kari Sinkewicz, Manager of Development and Alumni Relations, St. Thomas More College), by fax at (306) 966-8904, or write to email@example.com.

 The generosity of the late Honourable Dr. Stephen Worobetz, O.C., S.O.M., Lieutenant Governor of Saskatchewan, 1970-1976, the Ukrainian Canadian Foundation of Taras Shevchenko, and Dr. Viktor Buyniak, University of Saskatchewan Professor Emeritus of Slavic Studies in particular have made on-going programming at the PCUH possible.
 As founders, endowments have been established in their respective names and the interest accrued help fund operational costs and academic programming at the centre.
 This includes the funding of research projects, conferences, exhibits, publications, Ukrainian language instruction and graduate scholarships at the University of Saskatchewan.

 Dr. Victor Buyniak, major benefactor, stands with PCUH Faculty Associate and former Director Dr. Bohdan Kordan

 Contributions to the PCUH, large or small, are greatly appreciated.
 Since 1998, individual donations and project sponsorship have helped sustain program activity at the PCUH.
 For privacy reasons, only the names of sponsoring organizations are provided.